pmem/pmem.github.io/.github/ISSUE_TEMPLATE/pmem-solution-request.md

 **Logo URL:** [A HTTPS URL for a logo or image] **Description:** [80 characters or less to avoid truncation] **Category:** [Which category do you want your solution to be added within the repository?
 Select one. e.g.: Databases, Healthcare, Security, Financial Services, Cloud Service Provider, Developer Libraries (APIs), Developer Tools, Operating Systems, etc.]
-**Tags:** [Optional - Add additional tags that can assist in seach results, limit 5. e.g.: SQL, NoSQL, In-Memory Database/IMDB, Kubernetes, OpenStack, OpenShift, etc.]
+**Tags:** [Optional - Add additional tags that can assist in search results, limit 5. e.g.: SQL, NoSQL, In-Memory Database/IMDB, Kubernetes, OpenStack, OpenShift, etc.]
 **Price:** [e.g: Free Trial, Free, Open-Source, Paid, BYOL (Bring Your Own License), etc.]
-Use comma separated values where multiple answers are needed, e.g:

 **As the submittor, are you legally allowed to represent the owner of the solution?
 (Yes|No)**: